Contents

 21. Relax during a spa treatment at Aire Ancient Baths

-This New York City experience is an expensive gift, but you’re worth it.
+This New York City experience is an expensive gift, but it’s worth it.

 22. Ride one of New York City’s floating food shacks